pedrib/PoC/advisories/Pwn2Own/Miami_2020/replicant/replicant_public_v3.md

 # Note

-This advisory was disclosed publicly on 22.06.2020 after [Rockwell issued a patch](https://rockwellautomation.custhelp.com/app/answers/answer_view/a_id/54102) that fixes these vulnerabilities (**NOTE: we did not test whether the patch fixes the vulnerabilities**).
+This advisory was disclosed publicly on 22.06.2020 after [Rockwell issued a patch](https://rockwellautomation.custhelp.com/app/answers/answer_view/a_id/54102) that fixes these vulnerabilities (**we did not test whether the patch fixes the vulnerabilities**).

 A special thanks to the [Zero Day Initiative](https://www.zerodayinitiative.com/) (ZDI) for hosting us in the amazing Pwn2Own competition and allowing us to release this information to the public.